Wilsontower/WebServer/README.md

 # WebServer
-a simple web server developed with Java
+A simple web server developed with Java